The Manifesto.

 Origin of Anxietism

-First recorded in 2018 by Dr. Amelia Webber Case; Anxiety
+First recorded in 2006 by Dr. Amelia Webber Case;

 Related forms Anx-i-et-ist, Anx-i-et-ite [anx-i-et-ahyt] /, noun, adjective